List of Father of Revolutions in India 2024 PDF: Check the Indian Revolutions and Their Father List in Order

 2000

-Father of the Industrial Revolution in India:
+Father of the Industrial Revolution in India

 Get to know the Easiest competitive exams in India

-List of Fathers of Revolutions in India: Agricultural Revolution
+Father of Revolutions - Agricultural Revolution

-The agricultural revolution refers to the significant changes in agriculture when there are inventions, discoveries, or new technologies implemented.
-These revolutions changed the ways of production and increased the production rate.
-The Green Revolution was a period that began in the 1960s during which agriculture in India was converted into a modern industrial system by the adoption of technology, such as the use of high-yielding variety (HYV) seeds, mechanized farm tools, irrigation facilities, pesticides, and fertilizers.
+• The Green Revolution was a period that began in the 1960s during which agriculture in India was converted into a modern industrial system by the adoption of technology, such as the use of high-yielding variety (HYV) seeds, mechanized farm tools, irrigation facilities, pesticides, and fertilizers.

 The increased agricultural production of the 18th century can be traced to four interrelated factors: